PhoenixTales/wiki.gothicarchive.org/characters.md

 VLK_NUMB            | Numb            | (Mole, dressed like thief)
 VLK_SIRA            | Sira            | (Buddlerchef, dressed like thief)
 ```

+## Scatty The Arena Master
+- offers quest `Arena Betting` and facilitates player's participation in arena fights
+- internal comment in the script of `Arena Betting` quest calls him a `sneaky cheater`
+  - it seems that he suggests player to place a bet on a weak participant (the `Blade Fodder`), making player loose the bet
+- his likely alpha equivalent (`SLD_21`) tells player character `You're alive?
+I thought you were dead!`
+  - possible reference to _Snake Plissken_ from _Escape From New York_ who keeps hearing it from others
+  - `CABBIE: I thought you were dead.`
+  - `GIRL: I know who you are.
+Yeah!
+But I heard you were dead.
+SNAKE: I am.`
+  - `BRAIN: I swear to God, Snake, I thought you were dead.`

 ## Stomp
 - in the final release known as `The Nameless One`